Heights of Abraham Cable Cars Caverns and Country Park

 This fascinating exhibition tells the story of the Heights of Abraham as a tourist attraction.

-Find out why people have been coming to this part of Derbyshire since 1700 - and they must have been keen, because there were no trains, busses, cars, or even good roads at the time!
+Find out why people have been coming to this part of Derbyshire since 1700 - and they must have been keen, because there were no trains, buses, cars, or even good roads at the time!